 What makes them harmful?

 Nothing.
 While carpenter bees may look alarming because of their size, they are important pollinators.

 Damage to structural wood is rare, but you may find the holes the carpenter bee makes in your home, as well as the yellow fecal stains they leave, unattractive.

-Male bees, the ones most frequently seen hovering near the nests, do not have stingers.
-Female carpenter bees are capable of stinging, but almost never do, unless caught in the hand or provoked in a similar way.
+Males, the ones most frequently seen hovering near the nests, do not have stingers.
+A female is capable of stinging, but almost never does, unless caught in the hand or provoked in a similar way.